spreeuwers/webcontrollers/README.md

 #webcontrollers

 super simple framework for micro frontends
+Add the init.js to you html page in the header.

-The init.js iffi checks de html for elements with atrribute 'js-class' and adds a corresponding controller methods and events to the elements.
+After de page is loaded, the init.js iffi checks de html for elements with atrribute 'js-class' and adds a corresponding controller methods and events to the elements.

 you can specify a getHTML function as a template and define events in the controller class.